endurantgames/cosmiclegends/src/glossary.md

 :   Power Words defined by the Editor at the start of a Crisis which can be used by heroes in Power Stunts. (*Terrain Spell Pieces* in Harmony Drive.)

 Series
-:   A group of Story Arcs following the same group of heroes; a campaign.
+:   A group of Storylines following the same group of heroes; a campaign.

 Smash
 :   A Goal that could resolve a Crisis through causing physical damage. (*Destroy* in Harmony Drive.)

-Spotlight Arc
+Spotlight
-:   A short story revolving around a hero's lesson, usually only a couple sessions long, after which the hero grows.
+:   A Storyline revolving around a hero's Opportunity, usually only a couple sessions long, after which the hero learns and grows.

 Stars and Wishes
 :   A safety tool you can use after an Issue to talk about what you liked and what you hope for future Issues.

 Storyline
-:   One or more Stories in which one hero receives the Spotlight and their Lesson is addressed.
+:   One or more Stories in which one hero receives the Spotlight and their Opportunity is addressed.

 Story
 :   An adventure, either self-contained in one Issue or continued to the next Issue.